benetis/benetis.me/content/posts/ruby/early-returns.md

 ```

 This is better, but we do need discipline to use `else` every time.
 On top of that
 we need specifically create an error, which is not very convenient.
-NoMatchinPatternError is quite descriptive.
+NoMatchinPatternError before was quite descriptive itself.

 ### Early returns